bjss-data-academy/apache-spark-databricks/spark-sql.md

 While contrived, this _could_ appear in real-life following ingestion of JSON structured data provided by a REST or GraphQL API.

 Our silver layer processing would want to work with that nested data to simplify access.
 Simplified results would populate the Gold layer tables.

+## Handling existing tables
+Sometimes a table already exists of the name we want to use.

+We need to decide what to do with the existing table and its data.

+We have three options:

+- __DROP TABLE__ remove the table if we know it is there
+- __CREATE OR REPLACE TABLE__ will delete all existing data in the table and replace it
+- __CREATE TABLE IF NOT EXISTS__ will take no action if the table already exists

+Choose the one which fits your needs, based on keeping existing data or deleting it.

 ## CTAS - Create Table As Select
 TODO TODO TODO